Perseus: Mythology

-The Birth of Perseus
+Birth

 King Acrisius of Argos had only one child, a daughter named Danaë.
 Disappointed by not having a male heir, Acrisius consulted the Oracle at Delphi, who warned him that he would one day be killed by his own grandson.
 To keep Danaë childless, Acrisius imprisoned her in a room atop a bronze tower in the courtyard of his palace: (Note: "Even thus endured Danaë in her beauty to change the light of day for brass-bound walls; and in that chamber, secret as the grave, she was held close".
 In post-Renaissance paintings the setting is often a locked tower.)
-This mytheme is also connected to Ares, Oenopion, Eurystheus, and others.
 Zeus came to her in the form of a shower of gold, and fathered her child.
+Hence, Perseus is also called Chrysopatros (χρυσόπατρος, "gold-fathered").
 Soon after, their child, a son, was born; Perseus.
 "Perseus Eurymedon, (Note: Eurymedon: "far-ruling") for his mother gave him this name as well".

 Fearful for his future, but unwilling to provoke the wrath of the gods and the Erinyes by killing the offspring of Zeus and his daughter, Acrisius cast the two into the sea in a wooden chest.
 Danaë's fearful prayer, made while afloat in the darkness, has been expressed by the poet Simonides of Ceos.
-The mother and child were washed ashore on the island of Seriphos, where they were taken in by the fisherman Dictys ("fishing net"), who raised the boy to manhood.
-The brother of Dictys was Polydectes ("he who receives/welcomes many"), the king of the island.
+The mother and child were washed ashore on the island of Seriphos, where they were taken in by the fisherman Dictys, who raised the boy to manhood.
+The brother of Dictys was Polydectes, the king of the island.